TheLycorisRadiata/game_unity_spoopytreat/README.md

 - The F4 key allows to switch between fullscreen and windowed mode.
 It can be used both in game and in the menu.
 - The static platforms are arranged differently.

+### ISSUES
+4. **Left as is for now because it's not an actual problem:** On rarer occasions, the camera will rotate on the x axis for a bit even when the player is immobile.
+5. The camera can clip behind meshes.
+Cinemachine is a solution.